anyaevostinar/anyaevostinar.github.io/classes/257-s25/reflection-final.md

 ## Evaluation
 **Proficiency** for this deliverable requires:
-* You submit complete answers to each question
+* You submitted the final reflection form
 * At least one of your teammates reviews your overall contribution to the project as equal to other teammates

 **Exemplary** for this deliverable requires:
+* You submitted full answers for the final reflection
 * At least two of your teammates reviews your overall contribution to the project as equal to other teammates